-An email newsletter is a regular email sent to a subscribed audience containing curated content about your industry, company, products, or services.
+An email newsletter is a marketing tool sent regularly to a subscribed audience.
+It contains curated content about your industry, company, products, or services.

-Newsletters are a popular and effective marketing tool for many reasons, including:
+Newsletters are popular and effective for many reasons, including:

-- Engagement – They give you a regular “excuse” to connect with your audience over topics of interest, without overtly selling to them.
+- Engagement – They’re a consistent “excuse” to connect with your audience over topics of interest, without overtly selling to them.

-- Knowledge – They provide your audience with value through education, which can help them make better-informed purchasing decisions.
+- Knowledge – They provide your audience with value through education, which can help them make informed purchasing decisions.

-- Cost – They’re a relatively low-cost marketing channel, with significant potential for return.
+- Cost – They’re a relatively low-cost marketing channel with the potential for significant return.

-It doesn’t matter how big, small, or established your business is.
-You can use newsletters to bring readers along a growth journey, keep them informed, or draw people “into the club” of your established brand.
+It doesn’t matter how big, small, or well-established your business is; you can use newsletters to bring readers along a growth journey, keep them informed, or draw them into “the club” of your established brand.

 How newsletters generate leads

-Newsletters are a powerful lead generation tool that helps to convert prospects, retain customers, and increase CLV (customer lifetime value).
+Newsletters are a powerful lead generation tool that help to convert prospects, retain customers, and increase CLV (customer lifetime value).

 Email newsletters are critical to success, according to 40% of B2B marketers.
 According to Seattle Times Product Manager Kristi Waite, a referral from their newsletter is 25 times more likely to convert than one from social media.

-So, why can a newsletter that doesn’t even include a sales pitch help you sell your products or services better than other channels?
+So, how can a newsletter that doesn’t even include a sales pitch help you sell your products or services better than other channels?

 1) Lead magnet

 Newsletters are a fantastic lead magnet.
-Hot leads subscribe to get closer to your brand and benefit from your knowledge, while warm leads subscribe to learn more about your business and services.
+Hot leads subscribe to grow closer to your brand and benefit from your knowledge, while warm leads subscribe to learn more about your business and services.

-Newsletters can gently remind leads about your brand and any incomplete purchasing journeys without shouting: “Hey, come back and buy from us!”
-Their neutral content can be the subtle push that converts leads into customers.
+Newsletters can subtly remind leads about your brand and any incomplete purchasing journeys without shouting, “Hey, come back and buy from us!”
+Their neutral content acts as the light push that converts leads into customers.

 3) Lead nurturing

-For potential customers who need a little more nurturing than a reminder, newsletters are an excellent non-invasive approach.
+For potential customers who require a little more nurturing, newsletters are an excellent non-invasive approach.

-The regularity of a newsletter provides multiple touchpoints, the consistency increases trust, and the value shared in your newsletters help spark a reciprocity effect that moves your lead through the purchasing funnel.
+The regularity of a newsletter provides multiple touchpoints while consistency increases trust.
+Additionally, the value shared in your newsletters helps spark a reciprocity effect that moves your leads further down the purchasing funnel.

-Don’t forget about your existing customers, especially since it’s acquiring a new customer can cost five times more than retaining one.
+Don’t forget about your existing customers (especially since acquiring a new customer can cost five times more than retaining one).

-Newsletters help prevent churn by providing existing customers with ongoing value and engagement.
-This helps them feel continually appreciated and interested in your brand.
+Newsletters reduce churn by providing existing customers with ongoing value and engagement.
+This helps them feel appreciated and maintains their interest in your brand.

-Newsletters help create new customers with gentle reminders and ongoing nurturing.
-However, they’re also doing the same to your current customers – which is even better, since repeated purchases (and good experiences) will help put them on the path to becoming loyal brand advocates.
+Newsletters attract new customers with gentle prodding and ongoing nurturing.
+Current customers receive the same treatment, which is important, since repeated purchases (and positive experiences) put them on the path to becoming loyal brand advocates.

-With benefits like these, newsletters can play a significant part in your overall sales process.
+These benefits show how newsletters can play a significant role in your overall sales process.
 Use them to gain, nurture, and retain leads for your business.

-Despite these benefits, newsletters have gained a somewhat negative reputation in the marketing and consumer arenas.
+Despite their advantages, newsletters have gained somewhat of a negative reputation in the marketing and consumer arenas.

-Irrelevant content, excessive communications, cold emails, and floods of spam means consumers are tired of overflowing email inboxes.
-Being lumped in as junk mail will hurt your brand, so it’s important to avoid it at all costs.
+Irrelevant content, excessive communications, cold emails, and floods of spam exhaust consumers with overflowing inboxes.
+Being lumped in with junk mail will hurt your brand, so it’s important to avoid that label at all costs.

-Despite the risks, many businesses are sending out great newsletters and getting significant results in return.
+Nevertheless, many businesses send out great newsletters and earn significant results in return.
 What are they doing to make their email newsletters work?

 1. Set goals

-A goal ensures your newsletter complements your wider content and sales strategies, and helps you write newsletters that benefit your audience and business.
+A goal ensures your newsletter complements your wider content and sales strategies.
+It also helps you write content that benefits your audience and business.

-You should have two goals for your email newsletter:
+You should have two goals for your newsletter: